• Skip to main content

 What We Do

-The Cell Cycle and Cancer Biology Research Program focuses on basic biological processes that control cell growth and cell division.
-Researchers within this program use cutting edge technologies in molecular biology, genetics, and advanced microscopy to investigate the factors that regulate genome stability in experimental systems such as budding yeast, Xenopus laevis, mouse, zebrafish, and cultured mammalian cells.
+The Cell Cycle & Cancer Biology Research Program focuses on basic biological processes that control cell growth and cell division.
+Researchers within this program use cutting-edge technologies in molecular biology, genetics, and advanced microscopy to investigate the factors that regulate genome stability in experimental systems such as budding yeast, Xenopus laevis, mouse, zebrafish, and cultured mammalian cells.

 The contributions made by members of CCCB in illuminating the normal pathways of cell division and the malfunctions that lead to chromosome abnormalities have important implications for human diseases including birth defects and cancer.